muhammadantor/ai-facebook-messenger-bot-n8n/README.md

 This repository intentionally contains **no workflow export or source code**.
 The n8n workflow, system prompts, and knowledge base structure were built as commercial, client-deployable IP for [AutomateIQ Labs](https://www.facebook.com/automateiq.labs/), and are not open-sourced.
 What you'll find here is the architecture, decision logic, and a screenshot of the live system for portfolio and case-study purposes.

-If you're a business owner or agency interested in a similar system for your own Facebook Page, reach out via the contact details below.
+If you're a business owner or agency interested in a similar AI Messenger automation system for your own Facebook Page — with human handoff built in — reach out via the contact details below.

 ## Connect